-when was the last time you sat down and wrote something with a pen and paper? was it a list, or a short note to let someone know to feed the cat? i wrote my brother a letter last week and just writing the 4 pages made my hand hurt. i hadn't written a letter for more than a year i'm sure. it made me feel sad to realize it.
+when was the last time you sat down and wrote something with a pen and paper? was it a list, or a short note to let someone know how to feed the cat? i wrote my brother a letter last week and writing the 4 pages made my hand numb. i hadn't written a letter for more than a year i'm sure. it made me feel sad to realize it. it feels like i blinked and the world changed.

 i was walking on campus the other day and i took a peak in a chemistry class. every student, and there were a hundred or more in the lecture hall, was on a laptop typing. what does that feel like? all that clicking and the sea of facebook pages open while someone talks in vein at the front. you have the whole world right in front of you with the click of a mouse, there is no need to even look at the guy beside you.